Phi Lambda Phi Alumnae Association

 Para.
 2. All dues shall be payable in the month of June of each year.

 Para.
-3. If, after 60 days, dues have been remiss, that member shall be counted as an inactive member.
+3. If, after 60 days, dues have been remiss, that member shall be lose her supporting member status.
 If she holds an office in the PLPAA, she will lose that office, and the President will appoint a successor until the end of that term of office.
 Board members must have dues current at all times.

 Section III: Banking